Flash496/EthBeginnerAssessment/Eth+Avax_tokenContract/ReadMe.md

-# SimpleToken ERC20 Contract
+# FlashToken ERC20 Contract

-This Solidity program implements a basic ERC20 token contract called SimpleToken.
+This Solidity program implements a basic ERC20 token contract called FlashToken.
 It demonstrates the fundamental functionality of creating, transferring, and burning tokens on the Ethereum blockchain.
 The purpose of this program is to serve as a starting point for those who want to create their own ERC20 token and understand the basics of token economics.

 ## Description